TradeTrust/documentation/docs/document-creator/config-file/file-structure.md

 }
 ```

-The `"allow"` accepts a boolean value(true or false) and it will display the attachment section based on this value.
+- The value of `"allow"` property accepts a boolean value(true or false) and it will display the attachment section based on this value.

-The `"accept"` accepts an array of string, that are file types, which will set the accepted file types for the attachments.
+- The value of `"accept"` property accepts an array of string, that are file types, which will set the accepted file types for the attachments.

-If you want to accept all file types, remove the entire `"accept"` line from `"attachments"` object.
+_If you want to accept all file types, remove the entire `"accept"` property from `"attachments"` object._

-### `"UiSchema"` field
+### `"UiSchema"` property

 ```json
 "uiSchema": {